aristoteleo/dynast-release/docs/pipeline_usage.rst

 Aligning FASTQs with :code:`align`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :code:`align` command is a wrapper around STARsolo [CITATION].
+The :code:`align` command is a wrapper around STARsolo [Dobin2013]_.
 Dynast automatically formats the arguments to STARsolo to ensure the resulting alignment BAM contains information necessary for downstream processing.

 Additionally, :code:`align` sets a more lenient alignment score cutoff by setting :code:`--outFilterScoreMinOverLread 0.3 --outFilterMatchNminOverLread 0.3` because the reads are expected to have experimentally-induced conversions.
 The STARsolo defaults for both are :code:`0.66`.
 The :code:`--STAR-overrides` argument can be used to pass arguments directly to STAR.